gonum/gonum/README.md

 ### blas/goblas

-Go implementation of the BLAS API (incomplete, implements most of the float64 API)
+Go implementation of the BLAS API (incomplete, implements the float64 API)

 ### blas/cblas